Affiliate links on Android Authority may earn us a commission. Learn more.

 The holidays are getting closer and closer, and you’re likely still looking for deals and ways to save for the tech lover in your family.
-We’ve taken a look at the best gifts under $50 and the best gifts under $100, and today we’re taking a look at the best gifts for those who have a budget between $100-200.
+We’ve taken a look at the best gifts under $100, and today we’re taking a look at the best gifts for those who have a budget between $100-200.
 While not all of these gifts are Android-powered, they certainly could help enhance an Android user’s experience.

 Let’s get cracking!

 The follow-up to the original Moto G holds a lot in common with its predecessor, including its 1.2GHz quad-core Qualcomm Snapdragon 400 CPU and 1GB of RAM.
 This time around, however, the display size has jumped up to 5-inches and the camera package has also improved.